 But you aren’t like other people, are you?

-I am here to share with you some reasons why you should take the abysmal plunge beneath the city streets to view the catacombs for yourself.
+In this post, I would like to share with you some reasons why you should definitely take the abysmal plunge beneath the city streets to view the catacombs for yourself.
 After all, how can you truly appreciate what is above without first respecting what is below?

 The ancient mines of Paris run beneath almost the entire city.
-A smallish section of that tunnel network holds much more that just the foundations of modern day Paris.
+A smallish section of that tunnel network holds much more than just the foundations of modern-day Paris.
 It is the home to more than 6 million human remains.
 An open tomb in the heart of the greatest, most beautiful city in the world.
-So why would you venture down 130 steps to witness such a disturbing part of the cities history?
+So why would you venture down 130 steps to witness such a disturbing part of this famous cities history?

 There is only one Eiffel tower, one Mona Lisa, one Notre Dame de Paris.
 Man-made structures, art, and religion of profound historical significance and beauty who’s homes are in Paris.
 However, mankind also created the catacombs in which there is no other, nothing that even comes close anywhere in the world.

 Human desperation and resourcefulness like no other.
 In a frenzied attempt to control the dead population within the city walls, kings, priests and officials scattered to find a solution.
 The already existing tunnels by the long gone Romans seemed like the perfect refuge for the dead.
 So they filled the tunnels, it’s abandoned hallways with the bodies.
 A mass grave like museum was born.

 When the city began to crumble under the weight of the world above in 1777 the newly appointed Charles Axel Guillaumot first quarries inspector under King Louis XVI, did more than just raise the city from its crumbling state.
 He created walls from the bodies.
 Great pillars were born in some parts as structural support to the city above.
 Who knew?
 Who would have thought there was such a gruesome foundation laying under your feet.
 It is certainly difficult to imagine while sipping an espresso in a French cafe.